measurement-factory/squid-notes/thumbs.md

 ----

-The lifetime of any view storage should not exceed the lifetime of the originating string.
+<a name="view-life"></a>The lifetime of any view storage should not exceed the lifetime of the
+originating string.
 ----